Aashish1809/DevIncept_Python/final.md

 >>> <class 'str'>
 ```
 <p align="justify">
 These are only the basic primitive datatypes in Python.
-But it is not like Python has only these Primitive datatypes.
+But it is not like Python has only these primitive datatypes.
 There are many more which include boolean, long.. etc. but they are out of scope of this markdown file.
 </p>
 </br>
 <b> Non-Primitive Datatypes in Python </b>
 </br>
 <p align="justify">
    Non-Primitive datatypes can be defined as the derived datatypes.
 These are the datatypes which are built upon primitive datatypes.
 In contrast to primitive datatypes, non-primitive data types not only store values, but a collection of values in different formats.
-Non-Primitive datatypes in Python can furthur be classified into four.
+Non-Primitive datatypes in Python can further be classified into four.

    - List
    - Tuple